Scale invariance of electrodynamics in radio-frequency linear accelerators: Discussions

 \section{Discussions}

-We will reconsider what we have observed so far based on the Lagrangian of classical electrodynamics.
-The Lagrangian of non-relativistic electrodynamics is given by the sum of three terms as follows,
+We will reconsider what we have observed so far based on the Lagrangian of classical electrodynamics\footnote{For simplicity, we consider a single-particle system here, but the conclusion remains unchanged even for a multi-particle system.
+The discussion for the multi-particle case is given in the Appendix.}.
+The Lagrangian of non-relativistic electrodynamics is given by the sum of three terms as follows:

 where

 The action integral is written as